Autocorrelation effects in a stochastic-process model for solving two-armed bandit problems: Results

 \section{Results}

-We evaluate the performance in the time-series-based decision-making with the two-valued Markov chain using the stochastic process model introduced above.
-We show some numerical results and discuss the optimal autocorrelation coefficient and the maximized CDR.
-We also present a mathematical statement supporting the numerical results in a specific setting and make incidental discussions.
+We evaluate the performance of time-series-based decision making driven by a two-valued Markov chain using the stochastic process model introduced above.
+We present numerical results and discuss the optimal autocorrelation coefficient and the maximized CDR.
+We also present a mathematical statement supporting the numerical results in a specific setting and provide additional discussions.

-In the following, we assume that the initial threshold is set on the origin, and the initial value of time series is randomly determined:
+In the following, we assume that the initial threshold is set at the origin, and the initial value of time series is randomly determined: